monque/PHP-Migration/README.md

 - [Ignore] The Salsa10 and Salsa20 hash algorithms have been removed.
 - array_combine() now returns array() instead of FALSE when two empty arrays are provided as parameters.
 - [Todo] If you use htmlentities() with asian character sets, it works like htmlspecialchars() - this has always been the case in previous versions of PHP, but now an E_STRICT level error is emitted.
-- The third parameter of ob_start() has changed from boolean erase to integer flags.
+- [Done] The third parameter of ob_start() has changed from boolean erase to integer flags.
 Note that code that explicitly set erase to FALSE will no longer behave as expected in PHP 5.4: please follow this example to write code that is compatible with PHP 5.3 and 5.4.

 ## TODO